H-b8/team-branching/README.md

 ### AS A TEAMMATE WHO IS MERGING MAIN INTO THEIR OWN BRANCH

-In case you and a teammate were accidentally working on the same thing, you'll see this when you merge main into your branch.
+In case you and a teammate were accidentally working in the same files, you'll see this when you merge main into your branch.
 VS Code will highlight all merge conflicts.

 1. Call your teammate in and work together to see what code should be kept or deleted.
 2. After merge conflicts are handled, you can continue working.